How to Use the Command 'rankmirrors' (with examples)

 Example Output:

-Use case 4: Test only a specific URL
+Use case 4: Test Only a Specific URL

 Code:

-rankmirrors --url <url>
+rankmirrors --url http://mirror.example.com

 Explanation: